richstokes/johnnyDive/README.md

 #Set up

 ##Power notes
-One important thing I learned, while the Motorshield can draw power direct from the Arduino, this will not provide enough current to successfully drive motors.
+One important thing I learned, while the Motorshield can share power with the Arduino, this will not provide enough current to successfully drive motors.

 The way around this is to cut the "VIN connect" jumper on the motorshield.
 Doing this lets you connect up a seperate power source to specifically drive the motors.